 Sailing on the high seas is the best way to see the real Maldives, writes Donna Richardson, who undertook an epic adventure aboard a Maldivian cargo vessel to the southernmost tip of the country.

 The notion of traveling by sea may conjure up images of travelers in the early 1900s who spent days on the ocean in order to reach their journey’s end.
-Back then, traveling was as much a part of the trip as the arriving at the destination itself.
+Back then, traveling was as much a part of the trip as arriving at the destination itself.

 Independent travel is challenging in the Maldives, especially for women.
 After all, it is a country which, until a couple of years ago, restricted movement by boat even in one atoll – never mind across half of the country.

 As an expatriate living in the Maldives– I simply made a few inquiries at the docks close to the Fruit and Vegetable Market in Male’.
-There are a few safari boats which create a similar experience, without the rough edges, but expect to pay at least US$2,000 compared to US$36 (MRF300) per round trip; less than 12 US dollars a day.
+There are a few safari boats that create a similar experience, without the rough edges, but expect to pay at least US$2,000 compared to US$36 (MRF300) per round trip; less than 12 US dollars a day.

 New horizons, faraway shores

-I awoke at 5.45am as a new dawn broke over the Vaavu Atoll.
+I awoke at 5.45 am as new dawn broke over the Vaavu Atoll.
 The first rays permeated through a blanket of dark clouds, revealing the shining glory of a new day.
 The infinity view of the open ocean filled me with the spirit of adventure as I imagined new possibilities away from the choking smog and suffocation of Male’ – one of the most densely populated islands in the world.
 I felt an overwhelming sense of freedom as the sun rose higher into the sky, its warm rays beating down on my skin.